PHPCompatibility/PHPCompatibility/README.md

 PHP CodeSniffer 2.3.0 is required for 90% of the sniffs, PHP CodeSniffer 2.6.0 or later is required for full support, notices may be thrown on older versions.

+As PHP_CodeSniffer < 3.3.1 is not fully compatible with PHP 7.3, PHPCompatibility can't be either, so if using the sniffs on PHP 7.3, make sure you use PHP_CodeSniffer 3.3.1 or higher.

 As of version 8.0.0, the PHPCompatibility standard can also be used with PHP CodeSniffer 3.x.

 As of version 9.0.0, support for PHP CodeSniffer 1.5.x and low 2.x versions < 2.3.0 has been dropped.